dgketchum/Landsat578/README.md

 the World Reference System 2 (WRS2).
 This system applies to all Landsat missions since LT4.
 Every place on Earth falls under at lease one path/row 'scene.'
 Some places fall within overlapping path/row scenes.
+Landsat 'descends' from North to South in the day, these images are of most interest to researchers, though nighttime images are also available.
+You can get GIS data of WRS2 [here.](https://landsat.usgs.gov/pathrow-shapefiles)

 See WRS2 over the US state of Montana.
 Scene 38, 27 is highlighted in purple.
 Note overlap of neighboring scenes.